DD-459-1/Dynamically-adjust-/README.md

    pip install -r requirements.txt
 ```

 2. Prepare Data.
-You can obtain the well pre-processed datasets from [Google Drive]() or [Baidu Drive]().
-Then place the downloaded data in the folder
+You can obtain the well pre-processed datasets from [Google Drive]() or [Baidu Drive](https://pan.baidu.com/s/17g_HBZzJ-e_WRTpx7-6qlQ?pwd=3nvc).
+Then place the downloaded data in the folder `./dataset`